 File a Complaint

 The Executive Ethics Board enforces the Ethics in Public Service Act, RCW 42.52 and the rules adopted under it with respect to statewide elected officers and all other officers and employees in the executive branch, boards and commissions, and institutions of higher education.
-Please note that we do not have jurisdiction over non-state employees or over complaints filed against an agency as an entity.
+Please note that we do not have jurisdiction over local officials such as city council members, school board directors or mayors, non-state employees or over complaints filed against an agency as an entity.

 During the 2013 Legislative Session, ESSB 5577 was passed which added language providing whistleblower protection to a state employee filing an ethics complaint.